bmaxdk/path-planning/README.md

 **** A* Search
 `A* Search` is an informed search.
 This means that it takes into account information about the goal's location as it goes aboout its search.
 It uses a heuristic function.

-## Sample-Based Planning
-Sample-based path planning probes the workspace to incrementally construct a graph.
-Instead of discretizing every segment of the workspace, sample-based planning takes a number of samples and uses them to build a discrete representation of the workspace.
-The resultant graph is not as precise as one created using discrete planning, but it is much quicker to construct because of the relatively small number of samples used.
-A path generated using sample-based planning may not be the best path, but in certain applications - it’s better to generate a feasible path quickly than to wait hours or even days to generate the optimal path.
 ```text
 h(n) = distance to goal
 g(n) = path cost